The Allergy in Practice course is designed to enhance knowledge and practical skills in the diagnosis and management of allergic disease.

 · Doctors interested in allergy or who see children or adults with allergic disease in their practice

 · Allied Health Professionals working with patients with allergy

 Attendance at this course will equip colleagues with the theoretical and practical knowledge to manage patients with allergic disease in their own practice.

 Following successful completion of the course you will have an enhanced understanding of allergic disease, focusing on the application of this knowledge in clinical situations, to guide clinical decision making and practice.

-Students who have competed the course have fed back that they feel more confident in recognising presentations of allergic disease and participating in discussions with their colleagues about the management of their patients.
-Students have particularly enjoyed the interactive case discussions and practical hands on sessions.
-We have had students from a variety of areas on our past courses including nurses and dietitians from paediatric and adult allergy services, research nurses and dietitians, GPs and pediatricians with an interest in allergy.
+Students who have completed the course have fed back that they feel more confident in recognising presentations of allergic disease and participating in discussions with their colleagues about the management of their patients.
+Students have particularly enjoyed the interactive case discussions and practical hands-on sessions.

-"Am so much more confident answering questions about allergy, feel much more knowledgeable."
+"I am so much more confident answering questions about allergy, [I] feel much more knowledgeable."